A Midsummer's Nice Dream: Viewing figures

+Critical response

 The episode received generally negative reviews.

-Rowan Kaiser gave the episode a D saying "I have no idea what The Simpsons was trying to do tonight" and called it the worst episode of the season.
-Eric Hochberger gave the episode a 2.5/5, despite liking the season he criticized its use of guest voices and cited the episode as an example.
+Rowan Kaiser of The A.V.
+Club gave the episode a D saying "I have no idea what The Simpsons was trying to do tonight" and called it the worst episode of the season.

+Eric Hochberger of TV Fanatic gave the episode a 2.5/5, despite liking the season he criticized its use of guest voices and cited the episode as an example.

 The Parents Television Council named "A Midsummer's Nice Dream" its Worst TV Show of the Week for the week ending March 18, 2011, for its subject matter; it was the first Simpsons episode to be so named.
 The PTC stated "The Simpsons may have been on the air for 22 years now (and counting), and while there are plenty of adults who watch the show, no one can deny that there is also a sizable audience of children.
 Since Cheech is portrayed as a strait-laced stick-in-the-mud, the subtle anti-drug messages in the show are completely lost.
 In the end, sober still equals boring."